Taking Courses Over the Summer

 - The original course and grade remain on the transcript; however, the grade and credits originally earned are not counted in the calculation of the GPA.

 - The grade earned by repeating a course is used instead of the grade originally earned, even if the new grade is lower than the original grade.
-However, W, R, or N grades reported for the repeated course will not be identified as a course repeat, and therefore the original grade earned will continue to be counted in the GPA.
+However, W, R, N, or NC grades reported for the repeated course will not be identified as a course repeat, and therefore the original grade earned will continue to be counted in the GPA.
 Additionally, incomplete grades (G and I) are not identified as repeated courses until the course work is completed.

 - Students are only permitted to repeat a course twice.
 Any grade earned in the repeated course will be recorded on the academic transcript, even if it is lower than the original grade.